-- 1. Student Injury: Any incident, situation or other event in which the student has been injured. - a.
-Student is referred to the emergency room. - b.
+- 1. Student Injury/Exposure: Any incident, situation or other event in which the student has been injured or exposed requiring notification. - a.
+If the student is referred to the emergency room. - b.
 The cost will be covered by the San Mateo County Community College District's (SMCCCD) Worker's Compensation. - c.
 Students are required to complete the appropriate forms within 24 hours and submit to the program director. - 2.
 Other: An accident, incident, situation, or other event involving: - a.
 A patient or family member - b.
 A clinical staff person, or other co-worker, - c.
-Mismarked images, i.e. RIGHT marker used on the LEFT extremity or side of patient, - d.
+Exams completed with ismarked images, i.e. RIGHT marker used on the LEFT extremity or side of patient, - d.
 Incorrect examination performed on a patient, or - e.
 An incident or situation that occurs in which you need clarification as to whether or not is considered an Unusual Occurrence or Significant Incident, should be discussed with the Clinical Instructor or designee, Radiology Manager Clinical Coordinator or Program Director to determine if a report needs to be filed. - f.
 Students are required to complete the appropriate forms within 24 hours and submit to the program director.